-This means that a student can graduate high school at 15 years old instead of 18 if they were skipped two grades.
+This means that a student can graduate high school at 15 years old instead of 18 if they skipped two grades.

 Students who benefit from grade skipping are those who are behind their peers, those with learning disabilities, those who need to repeat a grade, and those who want to get ahead in school.

 Another advantage is that students will be done with school by the time they turn 18 and they will be more prepared for college or for the workforce.

 4 reasons why it’s beneficial to skip a grade in school

 There are many myths about skipping a grade in school, however, the truth is that it is not for everyone.
 It’s important to think carefully before making a decision.

 Still, the evidence suggests that it is generally beneficial to skip a grade in school when possible, and many people and parents are now aware of this.

 Some of the most common benefits of skipping a grade in school include: